jrcasso/jrcasso/README.md

 ## Hi there 👋

 I'm Justin!
-Here's some stuff I think is kinda cool and would like to share:
+Here's some work I think is cool and would like to share:

 ---
 ### Web Application Templates